 One interesting thing about the economy is that relatively large numbers of people worked from their home: 40.88% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Newark is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Newark is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Newark, however, is that residents on average have to contend with a long commute, spending on average 33.16 minutes every day commuting to work.

-Being a small town, Newark does not have a public transit system used by locals to get to and from work.
+Newark is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Newark in 2022 was $75,617, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $302,468 for a family of four.
 However, Newark contains both very wealthy and poor people as well.